joshuacrotts/littlec-compiler/README.md

 ## Features
 Most standard programming language concepts are present.
 These include
 - Functions (including prototypes)
-- Integers and Character Variables
+- Integers and Character Variables (with 0x and 0b prefixes)
 - Arrays (Strings are char arrays as in C)
 - Recursion
 - Conditionals (Short-Circuiting)
 - Loops
-- Bitwise XOR, OR, AND, and Shifting.
+- Bitwise XOR, OR, AND, Negation, and Shifting.

 ## Planned Features
 The following is a list of planned features:
 - Single & Double Floating-Point Precision Variables
-- Bitwise Negation
 - Standard API
 - Terminal argument support.
 - Support for compiling down to "MARS MIPS"